tldr-pages/tldr/pages/common/flake8.md

 > Tool to check the style and quality of Python code.
 > More information: <https://flake8.pycqa.org/>.

-- Lint a file or directory:
+- Lint a file or directory recursively:

 `flake8 {{path/to/file_or_directory}}`